 Many divorces include an order for spousal support in order for the spouse with the lesser income to maintain the standard of living of the former marriage.
 Sometimes spousal support is for a defined duration for the spouse to become financially independent.
 However, sometimes the spouse ordered to pay support refuses to do so once the divorce is finalized.
 In this situation, an experienced Virginia divorce attorney can help get you the alimony you are owed by your former spouse.
-At Select Law Partners, PLC our knowledgeable lawyers are prepared to advocate for the spousal support you are owed after your Virginia divorce.
+At Select Law Partners, PLLC our knowledgeable lawyers are prepared to advocate for the spousal support you are owed after your Virginia divorce.
 Call or contact our office today to schedule a consultation.

 Contempt of Court

 One of the first options to enforce spousal support order is to go back to the court.
 A judge will compel the non-paying spouse to explain why spousal support payments are not being made (this is called a show cause in Virginia), and if there is no good excuse for the nonpayment the judge may hold your former spouse in contempt of court.
 This can include fines, attorney fees, and jail time until a certain amount of the outstanding spousal support is paid.